Ambrose Abbott

-Ambrose H. Abbott (ca. 1813–1882) of Augusta, Maine, was a member of the Maine Legislature, serving in the Maine Senate in 1874.
+Ambrose H. Abbott (1812/1813–1882) was an American politician from Augusta, Maine.
+He was a member of the Maine Legislature, serving in the Maine Senate in 1874.
 He represented the Seventh Senatorial District in the 1874 Senate session, which lasted from January 7 through March 4.
 He previously served in the Maine Governor's Council in 1870 and 1873.
 Besides serving in the legislature, he was a grocer.

-Abbott died March 9, 1882, in Augusta.